 All marriages are scheduled 6 months in advance.

 2) It must be verified that the sponsor/ koumbaro/koumbara is a member/steward of Annunciation Greek Orthodox Church in good standing.
-If the sponsor is a member of another Orthodox Parish, they must present a letter of good standing signed by their Parish Priest.
+If the sponsor is a member of another Orthodox Parish, they must present a letter of good standing signed by their parish priest.
 To be in good standing the sponsor must be married properly in the Church.
-A person who is not married in the Church may not serve as a sponsor.
-Those cohabiting out of wedlock may not serve as a sponsor.
+A person who was married in a non-Orthodox service may not serve as a sponsor.
+Those cohabitating out of wedlock may not serve as a sponsor.
 If a member of Annunciation Greek Orthodox Church they must be regularly coming to Divine Liturgy on Sunday to serve as a sponsor.
-It is impossible for someone to sponsor a wedding when they are not living as a Christian, because, we can’t give what we don’t have or live by.
+It is impossible for someone to sponsor a wedding when they are not living as a Christian, because, we can’t give what we don’t possess or live by.

 3) The following questions must be answered in full by both petitioners: